gerard-cs/evaluation-app/README.md

 The system was developed with Laravel 8 and the information is stored in a MySQL database.

-You can test the app in [here](`https://phplaravel-676291-2222514.cloudwaysapps.com/`).
+You can test the app [here](https://phplaravel-676291-2222514.cloudwaysapps.com/).

 User is required to use the app.
-You can register [right here](`https://phplaravel-676291-2222514.cloudwaysapps.com/register`).
+You can register [right here](https://phplaravel-676291-2222514.cloudwaysapps.com/register).